 - You can finance fees and closing costs with your reverse mortgage, which lowers your out-of-pocket expenses.

-- Your heirs are generally not responsible or personally liable for any amount of the mortgage that exceeds your home's value when the loan is repaid.
+- Your heirs are generally not responsible for repaying any amount exceeding your home's value.

 - Not everyone will qualify for a reverse mortgage.